 For Caribbean aficionados: Barbados and the Grenadines

 For me, staying on a couple of islands in the Caribbean is like going to Europe and visiting just one or two countries.
-Yes, you might have got a taste for the region, but there’s much more to see.
+Yes, you might have gotten a taste for the region, but there’s much more to see.

 For example, instead of looking at Barbados as a beach destination, think of it as a place to explore.
 In contrast to nearby volcanic islands, Barbados is almost completely flat and, beyond the Louis Vuitton shops of the west coast, has 17th-century abbeys, windmills and rum distilleries to tour.

 Keep heading east and you end up in the villages of Cattlewash and Bathsheba, where rough Atlantic rollers meet a boulder-strewn coast.
 There’s no crystal-clear, swimmable water here, but it’s little-developed and mostly overlooked by tourists.
 Although, you’ll find the 18th-century Atlantis Historic Hotel still standing proud.

 Boutique hotel stay on Barbados